MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-SGD-Block.md

   * When used in the 'AdaptiveMinibatchSizing' mode.
     * `numMiniBatch4LRSearch`: the number of minibatches used to search the minibatch size when in adaptive minibatch size mode.
 Default value is `500`.
 It’s typically set to 10-20% of the total minibatches in an epoch this is shared with the search for learning rate in `SearchBeforeEpoch` mode.
     * `autoAdjustMinibatch`: enable or disable whether minibatch size is adaptively adjusted.
 Default value is `false`.
-Adapative minibatch sizing will begin on epochs starting after user minbatch sizes expcitily specified are complete.
-For example if the user specifed minibatchSize=256:1024, then 256 and 1024 are used in the first 2 Epochs and adaptive minibatch sizing is used afterwards.
+Adaptive minibatch sizing will begin on epochs starting after user minibatch sizes explicitly specified are complete.
+For example if the user specified minibatchSize=256:1024, then 256 and 1024 are used in the first 2 Epochs and adaptive minibatch sizing is used afterwards.
     * `minibatchSizeTuningFrequency`: The number of epochs to skip, on a periodic basis, before dynamically adjusting the minibatch size.
 Default value is `1`.
     * `minibatchSizeTuningMax`: The maximum size allowed for an adaptively adjusted minibatch size.
 Default value is `1048576`.